hoanganh25991/game-gof/config/README.md

 - `STORAGE_KEYS` - Object containing all storage key definitions

 ### theme.js
-**Purpose**: Theme colors and CSS variable management
+**Purpose**: Theme colors and CSS variable management (JavaScript as source of truth)
+- `THEME_COLORS` - All color definitions in JavaScript (source of truth)
+- `initializeTheme()` - Function to inject colors into CSS variables (called on game load)
+- `updateThemeColor()` - Function to dynamically update a specific color
-- `CSS_READY` - Promise that resolves when CSS variables are loaded
+- `THEME_READY` - Promise that resolves when theme is initialized
+- `CSS_READY` - Backward compatibility alias for THEME_READY
-- `COLOR` - Dynamic color getters from CSS variables
+- `COLOR` - Direct color access from JavaScript values
 - `CSS_VAR` - CSS variable references for DOM styling
 - `CSS_COLOR` - CSS color values for Canvas2D contexts